 Friends of Lincoln strives to ensure every student has equitable access to the full Cardinal experience.
-We help fund teacher positions and support students, from meeting basic human needs to providing technology and covering fees for those who would otherwise not be able to participate.
+We help fund teacher positions and support students, from meeting basic human needs to covering fees for those who would otherwise not be able to participate.
 We also build community connections and caring through a broad range of volunteer efforts.

 Friends of Lincoln Supports